Long hill repeats combine the training benefits of VO2 max running intervals and muscular endurance training.

-With long hills the main training benefit is the combined benefits of muscular endurance and aerobic fitness.
-And in particular, long hills place a greater emphasis on muscular endurance and fatigue resistance.
-They also do this, whilst keeping an emphasis on aerobic fitness.
+With long hills, the main training benefit is muscular endurance and aerobic fitness.
+And in particular, they are a very specific muscular endurance workout for runners, that places a strong emphasis on aerobic fitness.

-My preference is to run these as 2-4minute intervals, at an intensity close to VO2max intensity.
-However, depending on your training purpose you may choose to run these at 10k, or even threshold intensity.
+As mentioned, my preference is to run these as 2-4minute intervals.
+And at an intensity that’s close to VO2 max intensity.
+However, depending on your training focus, you may choose to run these at 10k, or even lactate threshold intensity.

-One important consideration is the gradient, or steepness of the hill.
-For me, long hill intervals work best when gradient is around 3-5%.
+One important consideration is the gradient.
+For me, these work best when gradient is around 3-5%.

-Any, steeper than this and running cadence can decrease significantly.
-This also causes a significant increase in ground contact time.
-Having said that, steeper gradients increase the strength component and this can be useful during the early phases of training.
-It really all comes down to your training purpose!
+Any steeper than this and running cadence will decrease significantly.
+This also increases ground contact time.
+That said, steeper gradients increase the strength component which is useful during the early phases of training — it really comes down to your training purpose!

-Another consideration, is the recovery periods.
-The recovery periods are longer with hill intervals – due to having to run right back down the hill, to re-start each interval.
+Another consideration is the recovery periods.
+These are longer with hill intervals – because of having to run right back down the hill, before re-starting each interval.

-This is the main reason, that I tend to prefer running long hill intervals at close to VO2max intensity.
-The longer recoveries are then just about right for the intensity of the interval.
+This is the reason I prefer running long hill intervals at close to VO2max intensity.
+The longer recoveries are just about right for that intensity.

 So let’s look at some long hill interval sessions

-The important point here, is that we’re talking about an equivalent intensity, rather than equivalent pace.
+The key point here is to focus on an equivalent intensity, rather than equivalent pace.

 So how do we control intensity?

-Running power can be an effective option, as it allows you to see a snapshot of your work rate at any given moment.
+Running power can be an effective option, as it allows you to view your work rate.
 It also allows you to match intensity, with an equivalent flat terrain intensity/pace.

 For me, I prefer to control intensity using a combination of running power, heart rate and perceived exertion.

-With the downhill recoveries, aim to run these at just under half the intensity of the uphill – again this is intensity and not pace.
+With the downhill recoveries, aim to run these at just under half the effort of the uphill – again this is effort and not pace.

-So, here’s some examples, I’ve used in my own training.
+So, here are some examples I’ve used in my training.

-We can also use longer hills to develop lactate threshold, by running the hills at an intensity that’s between 10k and lactate threshold intensity.
+We can also use these to develop lactate threshold, by running at an intensity that’s between 10k and lactate threshold intensity.

-These can be combined with a more steady pace downhill, to keep the average intensity higher.
+We can combine these with a steady pace downhill, to increase the average intensity.

 10k/Threshold Long Hill Workouts